tspence/swashbuckle-doc-tools/README.md

 This opinionated software makes assumptions about your API and attempts to create a SDK that matches good practices in each programming language.
 The OpenAPI / Swagger spec permits lots of different ways of doing things; this tool is intended to work only with commonly seen use cases.

+## Opinionated OpenAPI

+Examples of assumptions about OpenAPI made by this program:
+* Only supports OpenAPI 3.0
+* Your server supports GZIP encoding and HTTPS connection pooling
+* An endpoint returns only a single data type and a single error type
+* Each API has a single-word category, a four-word title, and a long remarks section that is a description
+* You have a list of public environments (e.g. production, sandbox) that are documented in the SDK
+* For test environments or dedicated servers, an SDK user must define a custom environment URL
+* [Enums are sometimes unsafe for SDK usage](https://medium.com/codex/should-your-api-use-enums-340a6b51d6c3); all enums are converted to integers or strings
+* Nobody intentionally adds HttpStatusCode to their swagger file; if it appears, ignore it
+* Each API has a unique `summary` value in the swagger file which will be used as method names for the SDK

 ## Using this program